Multi-View Hypercomplex Learning for Breast Cancer Screening: Experimental setup

 \subsubsection{BraTS19}

-BraTS19 \cite{Brats2015Menze, brats2017bakas, brats2018bakas} is a dataset of multimodal brain MRI scans, providing four modalities for each exam, segmentation maps, demographic information (such as age) and overall survival (OS) data as the number of days for $210$ patients.
-For training, volumes are resized to $128 \times 128 \times 128$ and augmented via random scaling between 1 and 1.1 \cite{Post-hocOSCarneiro2021} for the task of overall survival prediction.
-Rather, for segmentation, 2D axial slices are extracted from the volumes and the original shape of $240 \times 240$ is maintained.
+BraTS19 \cite{Brats2015Menze, brats2017bakas, brats2018bakas} is a dataset of multimodal brain MRI scans, providing four modalities for each exam, segmentation maps, demographic information (such as age) and overall survival (OS) data for 210 patients.
+Volumes are resized to $128 \times 128 \times 128$ and augmented via random scaling between 1 and 1.1 \cite{Post-hocOSCarneiro2021} for the task of OS prediction.
+Instead, for segmentation, 2D axial slices are extracted from the volumes, and the original shape of $240 \times 240$ is maintained.